Understanding Plastic Surgery Addiction

 Finding Help With Plastic Surgery Addiction

-Throughout the country, there are rehabilitation facilities that offer therapy and support for recovery from plastic surgery addiction.
+Throughout the country, there are rehabilitation facilities which offer therapy and support for recovery from plastic surgery addiction.
 In particular, cognitive behavioral therapy may help people in recovery better understand how body dysmorphic disorder causes their addiction and overcome the obsessive feelings of low self-esteem which accompany the disorder.
 Plastic surgery should not control anyone’s life.
 If plastic surgery addiction is a challenge for you or anyone you know, please contact a dedicated treatment professional today for more information on what to do and where to go.